vborjesson/HanSolo/README.md

 In order to run the program packages needs to be installed and the environmant needs to be setup.

-Install nextflow
+Install nextflow acording to https://www.nextflow.io/

+Then clone this repository

 ```
-# Clone the directory in your home directory
+# Clone the directory to your home directory
 git clone ..
 cd HanSolo
 ```